keras-team/keras-io/guides/md/keras_hub/object_detection_retinanet.md

 Here we load pre-trained ResNet50 model.
 This will serve as the base for extracting image features.

-And then Build the RetinaNet Feature Pyramid Network (FPN) on top of the ResNet50 backbone.
+And then build the RetinaNet Feature Pyramid Network (FPN) on top of the ResNet50 backbone.
 The FPN creates multi-scale feature maps for better object detection at different sizes.